Bone Fracture -Types, Causes, Symptoms, and Treatments

 How Is a Bone Fracture Diagnosed?

 In most cases, an X-ray is taken on the affected part to confirm a bone fracture.
-An MRI (magnetic resonance imaging) and CT (computed tomography) scan is also preferred to have a complete assessment of the fracture.
+An MRI (magnetic resonance imaging) and CT (computed tomography) scan are also preferred to have a complete assessment of the fracture.

 How Is a Bone Fracture Treated?